jat255/PackageMate/README.md

 "archive" button for that package.
 The package will be moved to the "Archived" tab, and will no longer be included in any updates.

+## How to contribute?

+Pull requests and feature additions are always welcome!
+In particular, PackageMate only supports four carriers, currently (the ones that I receive packages through most often).
+If there's another carrier that you would like to support, it should be added to the database model in `models/package.js` (the `carrier` enum), the update function in `routes/api.js`, and then in `3rd-party/trackers.js` and `3rd-party/parsers.js`.